paulosuzart/lib-entity-doc/docs/guide.md

 | **Maintainability**      | High: changes in one place, less code rot                                   | Medium/Low: changes ripple through many files         |

 > **Summary:** > `lib-entity` lets you build robust, maintainable, and testable domain logic with far less code and cognitive overhead.
 You get all the benefits of Hexagonal Architecture, but with a declarative, beginner-friendly approach and much less boilerplate.
 Perfect for teams who value both flexibility and productivity.

+[Spring Integration Guide](./spring/) — Learn how to use LibEntity with Spring.